mejialaguna/note-taker/README.md

   <br/>

-  This application is designed to add and keep track of all the employees inside of a company.
+This application will help and organize all your notes, starting from the more recent place to the previous one. if you want to use this app just click <a href="https://note-taking-helper.herokuapp.com/" >Here</a> for a direct access and For any Question or to mention a bug please click  <a href="https://github.com/mejialaguna/note-taker/issues/1">here...</a>

   <br/>
   <br/>